Hyurl/webium/README.md

 with other frameworks or the internal Node.js http/https/http2 server, you can check it out if you want.

-This module has both `express` style and `koa` style, but only keeps very few and useful methods.
-It is compatible to most well-known `connect` and `express` middleware, so you can use them instead.
+This module has both **express** style and **koa** style, but only keeps very few and useful methods.
+It is compatible to most well-known **connect** and express middleware, so you can use them instead.

-Since version 0.3.5, this package is compatible to Node.js internal **HTTP2** server.
+Since version 0.3.5, Webium is compatible to Node.js internal **HTTP2** server.

-Since version 0.4.2, this package supports implementing [hot-reloading](./hot-reloading.md).
+Since version 0.4.2, Webium supports implementing [hot-reloading](./hot-reloading.md).

+Since version 0.5.0, Webium supports **Flask** (a Python framework) style of binding routes, that means no `next()` needed, and directly returning values from the handler function to the client is allowed.

 ## Install